Ensure Uniformity Across Documents with Templates

 ## Create Templates

-Templates are your organisation's assets, helping you maintain consistency across all your documentation.
+Templates are your organisation’s assets and help you maintain consistency across all documentation.
 Here's how to create your own custom template:

 ### Step 1: Choose Your Document Type